zhwa/mlir-example/book/Chapter-04-Bufferization.md

 linalg.relu ins(%buf2) outs(%buf3)  // Read buf2, write to buf3
 ```

-This allocates three 16MB buffers (1024×1024×4 bytes each) and performs 32MB of memory writes.
+This allocates three 4MB buffers (1024×1024×4 bytes each) and performs 12MB of memory writes.
 Wasteful!

-### In-Place Updates
+### In-Place Updates via Destination-Passing Style

-One-Shot Bufferize analyzes tensor usage to enable **in-place updates**—reusing buffers when safe:
+One-Shot Bufferize enables **in-place updates** through MLIR's **Destination-Passing Style (DPS)**.
+The key is the `outs` operand in linalg operations—it specifies where results should be written.

 ```mlir
 // Smart bufferization (single buffer reused)